The Outflow of the B335 Protostar II: After the Outburst: Discussion

 \subsubsection{Shock 0E}

 The emission knot closest to the position of the protostar in the eastern, blue-shifted outflow lobe is shock 0E (Paper I).
 In the difference image of the 2023 and 2024 images, a position shift is noticeable in knot 0E and listed in Table 1; however, this proper motion is much smaller than the motion in the other emission knots further downstream in the jet.
 The spectrum of 0E can be decomposed into a very steep continuum spectrum, and an emission line spectrum dominated by CO line emission.
 The CO lines of shock 0E have similar radial velocity as 0Wn and 0Ws, the related knots in the other outflow lobe.
 Together, these three knots closest to the protostar have a very different, lower, radial velocity than shock 3E, the brightest and youngest shock in the central jet.
 They also have slower proper motion than shock 3E.
 Shock 0E is clearly not part of the jet ejected from the protostar.
 The protostar is not directly visible in the NIRCam and NIRSpec wavelength range out to 5.0 $\mu$m.
 Shock 0E appears faint due to the very high extinction in the protostellar disk seen from the side.
 The difference images of H$_2$ and CO emission in shock 0E shown in Figure\ \ref{lines-v-distance} shows that H$_2$ emission extends in a broad paraboloid cone east of the protostar position, while CO is concentrated at the apex of this cone and of the [\ion{Fe}{2}] jet.
 This CO emission knot is the closest feature to the protostar position detected in this NIRSpec data set.
 However, it is not coincident with the position of the protostar from ALMA observations, reduced to the epoch of the NIRSpec data, that is indicated by a star symbol in Figure\ \ref{lines-v-distance}.
-The extraction box for the 0E spectra in Figure~\ref{Shock-spectra-E0} encompases this CO-dominated region close to the protostar.
-The spectrum, shown in black, is dominated by the emission of CO gas, with H$_2$ and [\ion{Fe}{2}] lines only roughly as strong as the typical CO line.
+The extraction box for the 0E spectra in Figure~\ref{All-Shock-Spectra} encompases this CO-dominated region close to the protostar.
+The spectrum, shown in black, is dominated by the emission of CO gas, with H$_2$ and [\ion{Fe}{2}] lines only roughly as strong as the typical CO line. \citet{Federman.2024.ApJ.966.41} have shown an extracted spectrum of the innermost region of the eastern outflow, larger than, but encompassing the shock defined as 0E here.
+The region 0E is distinct from the other shock fronts as it shows much less proper motion (Table I).
+We therefore interpret it as a combination of scattered light from the protostellar source itself, explaining the strong continuum, and shocks from a much slower disk wind.
+Shock 0E shows CO emission west of the starting point of the jet seen in Br$\alpha$ and [\ion{Fe}{2}] and the apex of the outflow cavity outlined in H$_2$ emission.
+This CO line flux is the closest to the position of the protostar observable at NIRSpec wavelengths, but it is not direct light from the protostar itself but rather scattered light.
+Even at MIRI wavelengths \citet{Federman.2026.ApJ...998..282.MIRIjet} did not detect direct light from the protostar.